 12. What’s so great about bamboo clothing?

 Bamboo has gained increased attention in recent years with the advent of bamboo clothing and textiles.
-The benefits of bamboo clothing are almost too numerable to list.
+The benefits of bamboo clothing are almost too numerous to list.
 To begin with, bamboo’s tenacious growth habit makes it incredibly renewable and sustainable.
 As mentioned above, bamboo grows quickly, requires no pesticides and herbicides, and needs no replanting after harvesting.
-This is in sharp contract to conventional cotton which is extremely pesticide intensive.
+This is in sharp contrast to conventional cotton which is extremely pesticide-intensive.